 - “I will be productive.”
 The church is still the church even when the office of pastor is vacant.
 However, church members are often tempted to slack off in their church commitments during an interim.
 Church attendance sometimes wanes.
 However, every member is still part of the body of Christ and has a role to fill.
 If they fail to do so, the whole body suffers (1 Corinthians 12).
 Therefore, church members must commit to being a fully committed and functioning member during the time the church is without a pastor.

-In the coming days, I will expand on each of these commitments in greater detail.
 What commitments would you add to the list?
 Comment below to share your thoughts!